Karnataka Central Diocese of the Church of South India: St. John's Church

+Rice Memorial Church

 The Rice Memorial Church is located in the busy Avenue Road, Bangalore Pete.
-It is named after Rev. Benjamin Holt Rice, a missionary of the London Missionary Society (LMS), a Canarese scholar and a pioneer of education in the Bangalore Pete region.
+It is named after the Rev. Benjamin Holt Rice, a missionary of the London Missionary Society (LMS), a Canarese scholar and a pioneer of education in the Bangalore Pete region.
 The Rice Memorial Church stands on a busy street in the midst of temple, dragahs, book shops and heavy traffic, with its colonial British structure appearing to be out of place in the traditional Bangalore market district.
-The church stands on the site of the Canarese Chapel built by Rev. Rice.
+The church stands on the site of the Canarese Chapel built by Rice.